 Part of having a perfect score is leveraging your borrowing and spending habits.
 One way to show that you have an active and balanced credit history is to take out new cards or loans.

 When you apply for a loan or a credit card, a hard inquiry is made on your credit report.
-This inquiry can have a temporary negative effect on your history and could lower your score by 5-10 points.
+This inquiry can have a temporary negative effect on your history and could negatively impact your score.

 While you should avoid making too many hard inquiries on your credit, applying for more credit can positively impact your credit score over time.
 Be thoughtful about the credit lines you open and always keep old accounts open to help balance your credit utilization ratio.

-The worst thing that could keep you from reaching a perfect credit score is identity theft or credit report errors.
-In the blink of an eye, all of your hard work and strategic credit use could be flushed away by the careless actions of a thief or recording accident.
+The worst thing that could keep you from reaching a perfect credit score is identity theft or credit report inaccuracies.
+In the blink of an eye, all of your hard work and strategic credit use could be flushed away by the careless actions of a cybercriminal.

-Although it only makes up 10% of your credit score, having a diverse credit mix can give your credit score a leg up.
+While it only makes up a small percentage of your score, having a diverse credit mix can positively impact your credit score.
+This includes a combination of credit types such as:

-Despite its relatively small role, having more than one line of credit will really give you the push you need to reach that perfect score.
+The more varied your credit, the better you appear to lenders—so long as you’re managing these lines responsibly.
+Despite its relatively small role, having more than one line of credit will help give you the push you need to positively impact your score.
 Remember to only take out credit that you can pay on time and practice proper credit utilization habits.

 Consider Negotiation or Settlement

 If your lender is open to negotiation, this method can get you out of debt and lower your credit utilization ratio quickly.
-Talk to one of our debt coaches to find out if your situation would benefit from debt settlement.
+Credit & Debt financial coaches can help you explore whether this option is right for your situation.

 Get Expert Advice